naka-lab/Serket/docs/getting_started.md

 mlda1.update()
 ```

-If you success the training the model, you can find `module000_mlda` directory in your working directory, which contains the results of the training.
+If you succeed at the training the model, you can find `module000_mlda` directory in your working directory, which contains the results of the training.
 Classification accuracy that is computed automatically is included in `module000_mlda/000/acc.txt`.
 It might be 1.00, which represents the all observation can be classified correctly.